ENG1-team5/yorkPirates/README.md

 2. Create a new branch

-    `git checkout my_branch`
+    `git checkout <branch_name>`

-3. Make your changes
+3. Make any changes to the code

-4. Test your changes
+4. Test your changes by running the program

     `gradlew.bat desktop:run`